For many companies in the CPG vertical, driving value creation has become increasingly difficult. But disruptions can also present new opportunities.

 - Scott Boyle, E2E Planning Director at Diageo

-- Sinan Erhan, Global VP, Industry Solutions at o9 Solutions
+- Sinan Erhan, Global VP of Industry Solutions at o9 Solutions

 - Victor Farnese, Director, Revenue Solutions at o9 Solutions

-Occasion-based planning focuses on understanding the shape of demand that needs to be met through building customer awareness around specific products, ensuring product availability in the right locations, and precision positioning of products in a way that targets an unmet need or entering a space that can take market share from competitors.
-Through occasion-based planning, CPG companies can viably gain a deeper knowledge of their customers’ buying preferences by understanding:
+Occasion-based planning focuses on understanding the shape of demand that needs to be met through building customer awareness around specific products, ensuring product availability in suitable locations, and precision positioning of products to target an unmet need or enter a space that can take market share from competitors.
+Through occasion-based planning, CPG companies can viably gain a more profound knowledge of their customers’ buying preferences by understanding the following:

 - What’s the context of the occasion?

-“That becomes the translating layer… if we’re all focused on the same point of consumer demand, then in theory that should ensure all of our activations are nicely integrated,” says Nathan Linkon.
-“Understanding demand and calling that occasion-based planning is probably more table stakes than ever before.”
+“That becomes the translating layer… if we’re all focused on the same point of consumer demand, then, in theory, that should ensure all of our activations are nicely integrated,” says Nathan Linkon.
+“Understanding demand and calling that occasion-based planning is probably more table stakes than ever.”

 Occasion-based planning can redefine categories

-Linkon also spoke about how the occasion-based approach allows CPGs to not only better understand what’s driving consumer demand, but to redefine the ways that they think about a category and find emerging opportunities based upon consumer behaviors.
+Linkon also spoke about how the occasion-based approach allows CPGs to understand better what’s driving consumer demand, redefine how they think about a category, and find emerging opportunities based on consumer behaviors.

-“If I take the snacking category for example, understanding what a consumer considers a snack is really the first step that gets you away from those internally-focused financial metrics and actually makes it easier to identify opportunities for growth.
-If a consumer is taking leftover lasagna and calling it a snack, we need to know that because that’s a need that could be met by a current or future product.” says Linkon.
-“It allows us to look at our portfolio of brands and make sure each is anchored in a purpose that is incremental.”
+“If I take the snacking category, for example, understanding what a consumer considers a snack is the first step that gets you away from those internally-focused financial metrics and makes it easier to identify growth opportunities.
+If a consumer is taking leftover lasagna and calling it a snack, we need to know that because that’s a need that could be met by a current or future product,” says Linkon.
+“It allows us to look at our portfolio of brands and make sure each is anchored in an incremental purpose.”

-Occasion-based planning also gives CPGs the ability to plan and align product branding, messaging and campaigns cross-functionally at a global scale for consistency while still having the flexibility to make adjustments at the local market level to help brands better resonate with customers.
+Occasion-based planning also allows CPGs to plan and align product branding, messaging, and campaigns cross-functionally at a global scale for consistency while still having the flexibility to make adjustments at the local market level to help brands better resonate with customers.